Soligup/Soligup.github.io/README.md

 - Setup an Active Directory lab to incorporate a work enivornment.
 Used Kali Linux to perform a brute force attack on windows machines then used Splunk to confirm and query the information.
 - Configured Azure Sentinel (SIEM) whilst linking it to a virtual machine to function as a honeypot.
 Monitored real-time attacks and used a PowerShell script to retrieve the attackers' geolocation data and visualize it on the Azure  Sentinel map.
 ### **Work Projects**
+- Fully integrated HR systems into Active Directory and Azure to automate onboarding and offboarding user tasks automatically as well as dynamically assign license and group permissions.
 - Migrated thousands of on-premises devices to a hybrid Intune/Microsoft Endpoint model using Group Policy synchronization.
+- Created fully automated application deployments through Intune including the Microsoft suite, VPN software, Remote Desktop connections, PDF editors, and browsers.
 - Supported application deployment through Intune/Endpoint and migrated AVD clients into Nerdio to be monitored and managed.
 - Designed and enforced Data Loss Prevention (DLP) policies to safeguard sensitive data within Exchange, Teams and SharePoint.
 - Created Teams structures via Microsoft 365 Admin to represent departmental and organizational roles and constructed SharePoint libraries for enhanced collaboration.